Instructor: Alex Leviton

 Week Three: Pour the Concrete

-Haven’t written a blog in seven months?
-Positive your writing is the absolute worst?
-Not sure what to pitch?
-Alex will work with each student on how to climb their ladder (and how to accept when your brain needs a breather).
+Can’t focus?
+Don’t know where to start with projects during the pandemic?
+Let Write Like a Baby Panda guide you out of the doldrums!
+Alex will work with each student one-on-one or one-on-two (depending on class size), exploring how to climb their ladder (and how to accept when your brain needs a breather).
 Assignment: One concrete first step towards beating your unique barriers.
 Continue with Creativity Manual exercises.

 Week Four: Your Creativity House